-Class I Date Department - C Course & Section # - Title Instructor Evaluator uator should examine the course tourse handouts, and the course to se syllabus, a sample of course ext.)
-SYLLABUS: (Does it fol comments.) llow the guidelines from the Faculty Handbook?
-Additional QUIZZES AND EXAMIN students) NATIONS (Comment on appro priateness to course and level of HANDOUTS (comment on usefulness for topic) TEXTBOOK (Comment or n appropriateness of text for cour rse) OTHER (Lab Manuals, Co. omputer software, etc.) Evaluator's Signature ······································ Date
+Class Date Departmen nt - Course & Section # - Title Instructor Evaluator Evaluator should examine the course syllabus, a sample of course handouts, and the course text.) ole of course SYLLABUS: (Does it comments.) it follow the guidelines from the Faculty Handbook?
+Additional QUIZZES AND EXA students) AMINATIONS (Comment on appropriateness to course and level of HANDOUTS (comme ent on usefulness for topic) TEXTBOOK (Commo ent on appropriateness of text for course) OTHER (Lab Manuals s, Computer software, etc.) Evaluator's Sign nature - Date